Good Earth Farm | ![]() |

 fruit and has been called a vigorous determinate.
 Celebrity is a tomato that is

-dependable, whether the year is one of rain, drought, sun
+dependable, whether the year is one of rain, drought, sun, or clouds.
+While

 (OG) produces large (8-12 oz.), great-tasting red tomatoes in August.